New call-to-action

 When Jackson was diagnosed with PWS, we had the choice to either sit around & wait for all the bad stuff the doctors said was going to happen, or fight for him.

-As we went down this path we began to realize that no matter what we did, eventually there was going to come a day that Jackson was hungry all the time.
-It didn't matter how early he walked, how well he spoke or how well he did in school, if there wasn't a treatment for the hunger, Jackson would never live independently.
-Our biggest dream for our son is to live a fulfilling and independent life so we began to focus on supporting research by teaming up with FPWR.
+As we went down this path, we began to realize that no matter what we did, eventually there was going to come a day when Jackson was hungry all the time.
+It didn't matter how early he walked, how well he spoke, or how well he did in school; if there wasn't a treatment for the hunger, Jackson would never live independently.
+Our biggest dream for our son is to live a fulfilling and independent life, so we began to focus on supporting research by teaming up with FPWR.

-In 2011 we participated in our first One Small Step for Prader-Willi Syndrome walk which benefits the Foundation for Prader-Willi Research.
-We had over 50 friends, family and co-workers walk with us and raised over $20,000 for PWS research.
+We participated in our first One Small Step for Prader-Willi Syndrome walk, which benefits the Foundation for Prader-Willi Research.
+We had over 50 friends, family, and co-workers walk with us and raised over $20,000 for PWS research.
 Since then, Team Jackson has participated in 4 more walks and raised almost $200,000!!
 We are incredibly grateful for the support we've received and the money we've helped raise to advance PWS research.
-Although we've been able to help raise a significant amount of money, we've always felt we could do a little more, go a little bigger, raise a little more money and awareness...which is why we decided to host the 1st Annual Live Life Full Texas gala in Houston this year.
-The Live Life Full galas have been incredibly successful over the last couple of years in NYC, Chicago and Philadelphia and we know we can bring that success to Texas.
-On October 1, I hope you will join us as we take the next step in supporting FPWR.
+Although we've been able to help raise a significant amount of money, we've always felt we could do a little more, go a little bigger, raise a little more money and awareness...which is why we decided to host the Annual Live Life Full Texas gala in Houston.

 Topics: Stories of Hope